Rooders/MarkdownComp/ARR2025-Feb-Response.md

 ## Review 1

-Thank you very much for your positive feedback and insighful suggestion.
+We sincerely appreciate for your positive feedback and insighful suggestions in this work.
 We respond to the concerns you mentioned in review as follows:

 **Q:**  __The statistical test in the main results (Table 1).__